F.A.M.E. (Chris Brown album): Critical reception

+Awards and nominations

 Brown received six nominations at the 2011 BET Awards and ultimately won five awards, including Best Male R&B Artist, Viewers Choice Award, The Fandemonium Award, Best Collaboration and Video of the Year for "Look at Me Now".
 He also won three awards the 2011 BET Hip Hop Awards, including the People's Champ Award, Reese's Perfect Combo Award and Best Hip Hop Video for "Look at Me Now".
 F.A.M.E. was nominated for Favorite Soul/R&B Album at the 2011 American Music Awards.
 On November 27, 2011, it won Album of the Year at the 2011 Soul Train Music Awards.
 The album and its single, "Look at Me Now", earned Brown three nominations at the 54th Grammy Awards, including Best R&B Album, Best Rap Performance and Best Rap Song.
 F.A.M.E. eventually won in the Best R&B Album category.
 At the 2012 NAACP Image Awards, the album was nominated in the Outstanding Album category.
-F.A.M.E. was nominated and later won in the Top R&B Album category of the 2012 Billboard Music Awards.
+F.A.M.E. was nominated in the Top R&B Album category of the 2012 Billboard Music Awards.